Need help? The information below will help you decide how best to find the help you need.

 - Accounts: Access to many RC and Informatics resources can be requested through the RC Portal account request tool.
 Additional information on signing up and qualifications can be found here.

 - Password Reset: Reset your password with our password reset tool by entering the email address associated with your account.
 Password resets are a common request and a special purpose tool has been setup to assist with this.

 - Instruments/SPINAL: For information on how to use and access SPINAL, see documentation here.

 - Submit a ticket via the RC Ticket page (login required) for other cluster-related issues not covered by the above.
 Comments and attachments can be submitted from the web page and outstanding tickets can be reviewed.

-- Alternately, you can submit a ticket by sending email to email@example.com
+- Alternately, you can submit a ticket by sending an email to firstname.lastname@example.org

 - Real-Time Chat: On 3/1/18 we will be retiring our on-demand chat system.
 Utilization has dropped significantly (often down to an average of 2%).
 However, we do recognize the facility and, sometimes necessity, of having a chat system for helping with stubborn problems that can't be handled in a ticket or in office hours, so it will be an option to schedule a 1:1 chat with someone in such cases.
 If you have a ticket that could use a 1:1 chat, let the owner know.
 Or if you'd really like to attend office hours, but are just too far away, contact us by sending a ticket and we'll schedule a chat with you.